slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hints:

 - Listen.
 Mirroring or paraphrase: Repeat the last 1-3 words the person just said as a question or repeat what they just said in your own words.
 (Yes, it’s that simple).
 Seek to understand before seeking to be understood.
 Don’t worry about what you’re going to say next.
 Speak what’s in your mind, sometimes it backfires, but be real.
 The best conversationalists are the best listeners.
 Be interested to be interesting.
 How do I get them talking about themselves?
 It gives their brain as much pleasure as food or money.
 And when they open up, don’t judge..
 - Ask questions.
 Ask a question.
 Listen to the answer.
 Respond in the form of a statement.
 No one is boring.
 They’re only boring because you haven’t asked the right questions.
 But you must be curious, asking questions without paying attention is worthless.
 Making good/unusual questions will make people interested in you.
 Can be as simple as «what is your favourite book» or as deep as «why is your best friend, your best friend?».
 It’s hard to fake an answer.
 “What kind of challenges did you have at work this week?
 What kind of challenges do you have living in this part of the country?
 What kinds of challenges do you have raising teenagers?”
 Everyone has got challenges.
 It gets people to share what their priorities in life are at that point in time.
 Talk about your passions instead of your accomplishments.
 Look for external catalysts as hints for stories and questions.
-Pick up on often-ignored (but crucially important) nonverbal cues.
+Pick up on often-ignored (but cF\rucially important) nonverbal cues.
 Best subjects to discuss: ask stuff outside of their expertise where you can add value, travel, sincere compliments or asking for advice.
 - Stop trying to impress.
 Focus on being interested instead of being interesting.
 Controlling the impression that you make on others takes a large amount of cognitive bandwidth and it will appear as fake.
 Smile and relax.
 Warmth comes from smiling while you speak.
 Popular people always smile more.
 Calm is largely a matter of slowing your speech down.
 Treat new aquaintances as old friends.
 Don’t be stubborn.
 Make your point and leave it.
 Let go.
 Is more productive to say «yes and» instead of «yes but».
 Get rid of ego and add value.
 Don’t judge.
 Know how to lead a conversation and how to go with the conversational flow.
 Emphasize Similarity, we like people who are like us.
 - People believe in everything, if you whisper it.